 We will now create an Input Box in Excel.
 We will run a VBA code for this purpose.
 Follow these steps to create and run a VBA code to create an input box.

-- First of all, go to the Microsoft Visual Basic window by pressing Alt+F11.
+- First, go to the Microsoft Visual Basic window by pressing Alt+F11.

 - Next, in the Microsoft Visual Basic window, select Module in the Insert tab.